lfeutre/lfe-hop/README.rst

 * SourceForge links to `SHOP, JSHOP, SHOP2, and JSHOP2`_ downloads
 * Bitbucket link to `pyhop`_, a Python implementation

-lfe-hop aims to provide an implementation in LFE for use in Erlang projects.
+lfe-hop aims to provide a hierarchical ordered planner implementation in LFE for use in Erlang projects.
-In addition to the efforts linked above, lfe-hop borrows heavily from `Peter Norvig`_'s famous Lisp AI tour de force `PAIP`_.

-Though inspired by the work at UMD, lfe-hop is not affiliated with that institution.
+In addition to the efforts linked above, lfe-hop borrows heavily from `Peter Norvig`_'s famous Lisp AI tour de force, `PAIP`_.
+Also, please note: though inspired by the work at UMD, lfe-hop is not affiliated with that institution.

 Further Information